Last updated on March 29th, 2020 at 05:32 pm

 The CRA also monitors compliance on behalf of governments across Canada.

-CRA’s head office is located in Ottawa and the CRA is divided up into five regions for administrative purposes – Atlantic, Quebec, Ontario, Prairie, and Pacific.
+CRA’s head office is located in Ottawa and it is divided up into five regions for administrative purposes – Atlantic, Quebec, Ontario, Prairie, and Pacific.
 Each region contains tax services offices that carry out a variety of duties, such as audits and collections.

 CRA My Account Services

-Opening a new Canada Revenue Agency (CRA) My Account and getting your CRA access code is easy and straight-forward.
+Opening a new Canada Revenue Agency (CRA) My Account and getting your CRA access code is pretty easy and straight-forward.

-You can definitely make your life easier with tension free access to your tax returns and benefits – including child care payments, CPP information?
-Consider registering for a CRA My Account today – Its a must to if you’re planning to reside and stay in Canada!
+You can definitely make your life easier with tension-free access to your tax returns and benefits – including childcare payments, CPP information?
+Consider registering for a CRA My Account today – Its a must to if you’re planning to reside and stay in Canada.

-First of all, Let’s divide the CRA benefits into two categories – Individual or Personal Accounts [used majorly by individuals] and second Business Account Owners.
+First of all, let’s divide the CRA benefits into two categories – Individual or Personal Accounts (used majorly by individuals) and second Business Account Owners.

-Apart from that, the online CRA My Account service’s are pretty much always available and can be accessed most part of the day and seven days a week.
+Apart from that, the online CRA services are pretty much always available and can be accessed for the most part of the days and seven days a week.
 This makes it a much easier way to obtain your important information.

 The information and benefits you can access directly via your My Services Account will vary depending on the type of account.